sampsyo/dq/README.md

 Then, to start working through your queue, run the `dq run` command.
 This will download everything in your queue, starting with the first entry in the file.
 If there are no URLs in the queue currently, the process waits for a new URL to be added.

 URLs are only removed from the queue file once they are successfully and completely downloaded.
+The downloader will retry failed downloads up to five times (this limit is configurable).
+If a URL fails to download after five tries, it is removed from the queue and placed in `~/.dq/failed.txt`.

+While the downloader is running, you can continue to add URLs to the queue file.
+The downloader process will pick them up automatically and start downloading them.
+To avoid messy concurrent filesystem access, use `dq add` instead of modifying the `queue.txt` file directly.

 Type `^C` to exit the downloader.

 Configuration
 -------------